ssube/onnx-web/docs/getting-started.md

 height, collectively govern the characteristics of the diffusion model's training and the resulting generated images.

 ### Common image parameters

+These parameters are part of the Stable Diffusion pipeline and common to most tools.

 - Scheduler
   - Role: The scheduler dictates the annealing schedule during the diffusion process.